-It is the role of St Augustine's staff members to reassure and support a child or young person who makes a disclosure of abuse.
+It is the role of St Augustine's staff members to reassure and support a child or young person who makes a disclosure of abuse, and to ensure that the disclosure is taken seriously.
 However, school staff members should never promise to keep any disclosures confidential, as all disclosures of abuse must be reported.

-The role of St Augustine's staff remains the same if disclosures are made by a parent/carer or a sibling, or if disclosures involve family violence.
+The role of St Augustine's staff remains the same if disclosures are made by a parent/guardian/carer or a sibling, or if disclosures involve family violence.